 This course explores the basic concepts in information security policies, models, and mechanisms for secrecy, integrity, and availability.
 Topics include approaches in an organization to prevent, detect and recover from the loss of information; cryptography and its applications; and security in computer networks and distributed systems.
-Prerequisite: IT 500 or IT 510, or permission of instructor.
+Prerequisite: IT 500 or IT 510.